reiver/article-20250227/README.md

 the protest video may also be attempting to create division between President Trump and Elon Musk — possibly using a political strategy reminiscent of the wedge that was driven between President Trump and Steve Bannon during President Trump's first term.
-Perhaps this be an effort to slow down, or even stop, the DOGE by remomving Mr. Musk from the picture?
+Perhaps this be an effort to slow down, or even stop, the DOGE by remomving Mr. Musk from the picture.

 Let's unpack this further.